-We’ll begin with turning off the Google Activity that you do not wish to have saved.
+We’ll begin with turning off the Google Activity that you do not want to save.
 You can be specific or just remove it all in your quest to optimize your online security.
 This will ensure the specified information will not be tracked.
 It’s an incredibly easy task and can be accomplished by the following:

 Open up your browser and go to Activity controls.

 When toggled, you’ll receive a popup window where you’ll need to confirm your choice by selecting Pause.

-If you choose to delete all of your browsing history, all of your saved passwords will be wiped too.
+If you choose to delete all of your browsing histories, your saved passwords will be wiped too.
 Make sure that you remember your passwords before proceeding.
-If you happen to have a Password Manager application like LastPass already set up, this will not affect it.
+If you happen to have a Password Manager application like LastPass already set up, performing this action will not affect it.

 Before I cover how you’ll go about deleting all of your currently collected Google Activity, I’ll go over how to archive it for personal use.
-So if for some reason or another, you’d like to have a chance to download your Google search history, continue on to the next section.
+So, if you’d like to have a chance to download your Google search history, continue on to the next section.

 Downloading Your Google Search/Browser History

 If you feel you’ll want to look back fondly on some of your past browsing escapades, Google provides you with a way to hold on to your search history.
 To procure an archived list of your browsing history so that you can always have access to the data, you’ll need to:

 Sign in to your Google Account.
 From the main page, on the menu to the left select Data & personalization.